 The Bachelor of Veterinary Science consists of two parts, being a pre-selection phase followed by the professional phase.

 1. Admission to the pre-selection phase of the Bachelor of Veterinary Science requires that the candidate will meet the University admission requirements as specified.

-2. Entry to the professional phase is by selection in accordance with criteria established by the Veterinary Undergraduate Student Selection Sub-Committee, which will include consideration of academic performance, non-academic performance and relevant experience.
+2. Entry to the professional phase is by selection in accordance with criteria established by the Veterinary Student Selection Sub-Committee, which will include consideration of academic performance, non-academic performance and relevant experience.
 Candidates whose first language is not English must show evidence of English language competence that meets the requirements of the Veterinary Council of New Zealand.

 4. Candidates for the Bachelor of Veterinary Science shall follow a fixed programme of study, over at least 5 years, which shall consist of courses totalling at least 600 credits, comprising a first, second, third, fourth, and fifth year (100-, 200-, 300-, 400-, and 500- level).
 The courses for each year are prescribed in the Schedule to the Degree.